Conformity & Obedience

 Kelman provided support for the distinction between compliance and internalisation through a study with black American students.
 The students were presented with a message that it was important to preserve some private black colleges as all-black institutions.
 This was initially opposed by most of the students.
 In the compliance condition, the students were told that the message came from a very powerful man who would withdraw funds from any college that disagreed with his position.
 In the internalisation condition, the same message was cited as being from a top expert on the problems of minority groups.
 After the message had been presented, the participants completed a questionnaire concerning the relevant issues.
 Some students were told their answers would be shown to the person delivering the message (public responding) while others were told their answers would be anonymous.
 What Kelman found was that students responding publicly in the compliance condition claimed to be significantly more influenced by the message than those allowed to respond privately.
 On the other hand, in the internalisation condition there was little difference between those allowed to respond privately and those required to respond publicly.

-The degree to which someone submits to normative influence will clearly be influenced by the PURPLE vMEME’s need for acceptance and belonging.
+The degree to which someone submits to normative influence obviously will be influenced by the PURPLE vMEME’s need for acceptance and belonging.
 Those in whom RED is healthy and strong – and, thus, have high self-esteem – may be less likely to conform on the basis of normative influence.
 Where someone tends to locate on the Extraversion Dimension of Impermanent may also affect how compliant someone is.
 N N Trauel (1961) found that introverts tend to be much more compliant than extraverts.
 The assumption is that being compliant results in less conflict and, therefore, less external noise.

 Deutsch & Gerrard (p269) are keen to point out that informational and normative influence are not mutually exclusive, writing: “Commonly these 2 types of influence are found together.”
 The degree of ambiguity is often the driver of how much conforming activities are informational and how much normative.